gramos22/gramos22/README.md

 <h1 style="width: max-content; text-align: center">🙂<h1>
 Welcome to my GitHub page!
-I hope you like my ideas; they are always based on how I can help other people's lives with codes.
+I hope you like my ideas; They are always based on how I can help other people's lives with code solutions.

 ## Technologies I like to use: